vektorprime/flyff_combat_bot/README.md

 The bot features a fighter and healer mode.
 Running the bot takes over some mouse and keyboard actions, so you can't run more than one instance per PC.

+if you want to compile this from source, go to the bottom of the page.

 **REQUIREMENTS**

 Visual C++ redistributable files